parapet-io/parapet/README.md

 }
 ```

-This is Cats Effect specific application, meaning it uses  Cats IO type under the hood
+This is Cats Effect specific application, meaning it uses Cats IO type under the hood.
+If you run your program you should see `hello world` printed to the console.
+Also notice that we are using concrete effect type IO to fill the hole in our `Printer` type, e.g.: `new Printer[IO]` in practice it can be any other effect type like `Task`, although it requires some extra work in the library.

+## DSL

+TODO

+## Channel

+TODO

+## ParConfig

+TODO